sodazone/ocelloids-services/guides/TESTING.md

 ### Update Senders and Destinations

-Similarly, the list of senders and destinations can be updated via the subscription API with a JSON PATCH request.
-The monitor will dynamically update the matching criteria to reflect these changes.
-For example, we can remove Alice from, and add Ferdie to the list of senders to monitor with the following request:
+You can easily modify the list of senders and destinations through the subscription API using a JSON PATCH request.
+The monitor dynamically adjusts its matching criteria to incorporate these changes.

+For instance, to add Ferdie and remove Alice from the list of senders being monitored, use the following request:

 ```shell
 curl --location --request PATCH 'http://127.0.0.1:3000/subs/asset-hub-transfers' \